SATIVAR/sativar-isis-gemini/server/readme.md

 **This step is now automatic!**

-When you start the server for the first time, it will automatically create a `data` directory and a `sativar_isis.db` database file inside it.
-It will also run the necessary migrations to create the required tables.
+When you start the server for the first time, it will automatically create a `data` directory and all necessary database files (e.g., `sativar_isis.db`) inside it.
+It will also run the required migrations to create the tables.

 ### 4. Running the Server